* Markets focus on weak jobs data ahead of earnings

 Technical indicators in major indexes were softening last week and the jobs report was an excuse to take the S&P near support levels, according to Michael Sheldon, chief market strategist at RDM Financial in Westport, Connecticut.

 “One percent down is not grim,” he said.
 “It’s a very orderly correction.”

 U.S. non-farm payrolls grew by 120,000 last month, far below the forecast gain of 203,000 jobs.
 The unemployment rate dipped to 8.2 percent, down from 8.3 percent in February.

-The report cast doubts on the ability of the United States to help boost the global economy as Europe’s debt crisis resurfaces and worries remain whether China’s economy will avoid a hard landing.
+The report casts doubt over the ability of the United States to help boost the global economy as Europe’s debt crisis resurfaces and worries remain whether China’s economy will avoid a hard landing.

 Surprisingly soft producer prices data in China sparked concerns of waning demand, reinforcing expectations that a cooling economy has eclipsed inflation as the Chinese government’s biggest near-term worry.

-Bank shares led declines on the S&P 500, alongside the industrials sector.
-The S&P financial sector index fell 2.1 percent while industrials lost 1.8 percent.
+Bank shares led declines on the S&P 500, along side the industrials sector.
+The S&P financial sector index fell 2 percent while industrials lost 1.6 percent.

 The S&P and Dow fell for a fourth straight session, while the Nasdaq was down for the third day in four.

 U.S. equities have rallied sharply in recent months, gaining nearly 30 percent since early October to push the S&P 500 near four-year highs.
 The market has stalled in the last few weeks as investors question the swiftness of the gains and whether economic data is strong enough to warrant higher stock prices.

 Earnings will come to the fore this week, with bellwethers Google Inc and JPMorgan Chase & Co expected to report results.
 Alcoa will on Tuesday be the first Dow component to report.